seblyng/nvim-startuptime/README.md

 ## Usage

 - Launch `nvim-startuptime` with `:StartupTime`.
-- Press `gh` on events to get additional information.
-- Press `gf` on sourcing events to load the corresponding file.
+- Press `<C-s>` to toggle sort between descending time and original order.
 - Times are in milliseconds.

+## Features

+- In process language server is attached with hover and definition support.
+  - Use `vim.lsp.buf.hover()` to view more information about a startup event.
+  - Use `vim.lsp.buf.definition()` to jump to the source of a startup event.

 ## License